DrunkenBlyatHvH/Nimbus-Config/README.md

 ## Add Configs
-Just Download configs and Copy them the Config Folder
+Just Download Repository and Copy the Configs to
 ```bash
 ~/.config/Fuzion
 ```